Nosferaschu/dh2e_resources/README.md

 # Dark Heresy 2nd Edition resource pack

-We switched to foundry and i am kind of an perfectionist so i added 750 entrys from 4 rulebooks to the game and one torch =)
+We switched to foundry and i am kind of an perfectionist so i added 750 entrys from 4 rulebooks to the game and one torch =)<p>

-The entrys are all items so this is an Compendium archive.
+The entrys are all items so this is an Compendium archive.<br>
-The items are from the 4 books:
+The items are from the 4 books:<br>
--Core Rulebook
+-Core Rulebook<br>
--Enemies Beyond
+-Enemies Beyond<br>
--Enemies Within
+-Enemies Within<br>
--Enemies Without
+-Enemies Without<br>

-This took me a lot of work and i just wanted to share it =) Maybe someone will play it now, because he does not have to do it.
+This took me a lot of work and i just wanted to share it =)<br>
+Maybe someone will play it now, because he does not have to do it.<br>

 ## What is included:
 ### Psychic Powers: 73 Powers in 8 trees